masnes/basic-slate-setup/README.md

 **What Is Slate?**

-Slate is a window manager for Mac OSX which allows you to use your keyboard to manage your windows.
+Slate is a window manager for Mac OSX which allows you to use your keyboard to move, resize and switch between windows.

 **My Config**